This post is on tips and tricks to improve your odds at winning.

 Your rank in fishing depends on the number of matches you win.
 If there is a win tie between fishers, the fisher who got their first will rank higher.

 If you want to win the top prize, you’ll need to play the entire time.
 However, sometimes you can’t do that.
-If you are a proficient fisher, consider going for bottom 500 for a small payout.
-This will help you minimize AB cost and earn you a decent payout while you practice your skills to take one of the top 100 spots.
-People in ranks 101-400 usually lose AB.
-However, with the Mulligan feature, the 101-400 people can make a profit.
+If you are a proficient fishing, consider going for bottom 1500 for a small payout.
+This will help you minimize time cost and earn you a decent payout while you practice your skills to take one of the top 100 spots.

 Finally, if you want to minimize the number of matches you do, aim for the bottom of your target tier.
 However, the number of wins you will need depends on the number of participants.
 The more people there are, the more times you will need to win.
 However, more participants also mean a larger prize pool.
 Obviously, if a fishing event exceeds one or two hours, more wins will be required to keep your rank.